 - Increase the capacity of the forest management services sector (ex: logging operators, professional foresters).

-To learn more about the VFVC Initiative, visit the Projects section of this website or our VFVC Blog.
+To learn more about the VFVC Initiative, visit the Projects section of this website.